BSc (Hons) (NFQ Level 8)

 Third & Fourth Year

-In third year, students will have the opportunity to apply to undertake an internship programme or apply to study abroad.
+In third year, students will have the opportunity to apply to study abroad in a wide range of partner universities in Europe and around the world.

 In fourth year, you will be required to undertake a two-trimester core capstone research dissertation.
 With this, you will combine the methods and substantive training across criminology and psychology to produce a dissertation, under the supervision of academic faculty.